daxgames/dotfiles/README.md

 _Please do help us improving Linux support in this repo ;-)_

-Linux installation can be finnicky and might require running some of the commands to instsall supporting software manually.
+Linux installation can be finnicky depending on the distribution and might require running some commands to install supporting software manually.
 PRs are welcome! :)

 _TIP_: You can check the [`Dockerfile`](./Dockerfile) to see what's need for a basic installation.